AyushDhimann/Noodl/src/backend/API.md

 ### Get All User NFTs
 - **Endpoint:** `GET /nfts/<wallet_address>`
-- **Description:** Retrieves a list of all NFT certificates a user has earned, with a full gateway URL for the metadata.
+- **Description:** Retrieves a list of all NFT certificates a user has earned, with a full gateway URL for the image.
 - **Success (200):** Returns an array of NFT objects.
   ```json
   [